 The Sonora Lithium Project consists of ten contiguous concessions covering 97,389 hectares.
 Two of the concessions (La Ventana, La Ventana 1) are owned 100% by Bacanora through its wholly-owned subsidiary Minera Sonora Borax S.A de C.V. ("MSB").
-The El Sauz, El Sauz 1, El Sauz 2, Fleur and Fleur 1 concessions are owned by Bacanora's subsidiary, Mexilit S.A. de C.V. ("Mexilit") (which is owned 70% by Bacanora and 30% by REM).
+The El Sauz, El Sauz 1, El Sauz 2, Fleur and Fleur 1 concessions are owned by Bacanora's subsidiary, Mexilit S.A. de C.V. ("Mexilit") (which is owned 70% by Bacanora and 30% by Cadence Minerals Plc ("Cadence")).
 These concessions are located approximately 190 kilometres northeast of the city of Hermosillo, in Sonora State, Mexico.
 They are roughly 200 kilometres south of the border with Arizona, USA.
-The San Gabriel and Buenavista concessions are owned by Bacanora's subsidiary, (which is owned 70% by Bacanora and 30% by REM).
+The San Gabriel and Buenavista concessions are owned by Bacanora's subsidiary, Minera Megalit S.A. de C.V. ("Megalit") (which is owned 70% by Bacanora and 30% by Cadence).

 The Company currently holds the Megalit concession in MSB, but intends to transfer it to the Megalit subsidiary once the license is received from the Mexican Federal Mining Ministry.
 Because of the size of the concession the Mining Ministry is taking longer than usual to grant the license.
 The Company has held the exploration rights to the concession since the claim application and surveys were submitted to the Mining Ministry on November 7, 2013.
 The Mining Ministry turned the authorization for title to the General Direction of Mining Regulation on February 3, 2015 but to date the title has not been received.
-To date no work has been done, nor any expenses incurred on the Megalit concession.
-Management has no reason to believe that the license will not be eventually granted, but in the unlikely event of that it may not, management does not believe that it will impact the Company's future development activities, as the Megalit concession is not part of the Mineral Resource Estimate or the PFS.
+Management has no reason to believe that the license will not be eventually granted, but in the unlikely event that it may not, management does not believe that it will impact the Company's future development activities, as the Megalit concession is not part of the MRE or the Pre-Feasibility Study ("PFS").

-The Sonora Lithium Project is subject to a 3% gross overriding royalty on production from certain concessions within the Sonora Lithium Project payable to the estate of Mr. Colin Orr-Ewing, past Chairman of the Company
+The Company has previously disclosed the existence of an agreement between the late Mr. Colin Orr-Ewing, the past Chairman of the Company, and the Company subjecting the Sonora Lithium Project to a 3% gross overriding royalty on production from certain concessions within the Sonora Lithium Project.
+The Company understands that the royalty is now held by the estate of Mr. Colin Orr-Ewing.
+The circumstances of the granting of this royalty are currently under investigation by the Company.

-Based on the Company's updated NI 43-101 MRE announced on April 15, 2016, the Sonora Lithium Project concessions have an estimated Indicated Mineral Resource of 4.5 Mt LCE contained in 259 Mt of clay, at Li grade of 3,200 ppm, and an estimated Inferred Mineral Resource of 2.7 Mt LCE contained in 160 Mt of clay at a Li grade of 3,200 ppm.
-For further details on the Company's lithium resource refer to the Mineral Resource Estimate section below.
+Based on the Company's updated Mineral Resource Estimate ("MRE") (prepared with accordance with National Instrument 43-101 - Standard of Disclosure for Mineral Projects ("NI 43-101") announced on April 15, 2016, the Sonora Lithium Project concessions have an estimated Indicated Mineral Resource of 4.5 Mt LCE1 contained in 259 Mt of clay, at Li grade of 3,200 ppm, and an estimated Inferred Mineral Resource of 2.7 Mt LCE contained in 160 Mt of clay at a Li grade of 3,200 ppm.
+A Pre-Feasibility Study completed in Q1 2016 established Probable Mineral Reserve (in accordance with NI 43-101) of 2.1 million tonnes LCE and demonstrated the economics associated with becoming a 35,000 tpa lithium carbonate and 50,000 tpa SOP producer in Mexico.